 |8% or more||1.5%|

-The graph above shows that the U.S. Prime Rate peaked at 21.5 percent in 1980 and the current rate is roughly 5.5 percent.
+The graph above shows that the U.S. Prime Rate peaked at 21.5 percent in 1980 and the current rate is an extremely low 3.25 percent.
 The Federal Reserve also provides forecasts and updates about the future of interest rates.
-This information should be of note to anyone borrowing money at a variable interest rate because this will have a direct effect on their interest rates.
+This information should be of note to anyone borrowing money at a variable interest rate because this will have a direct effect on their future interest rates.
 Borrowers can find more information about the Federal Reserve’s plans on the Federal Reserve’s website.

-This information might be hard to use, if a borrower can’t relate the interest rate to their monthly payment.
-To help borrowers with this, the table below shows the minimum monthly payment at the start of a 15 year repayment period on a $60,000 HELOC balance for various interest rates throughout the last several decades.
+This information might be hard to use if a borrower can’t relate the interest rate to their monthly payment.
+To help borrowers with this, the table below shows the minimum monthly payment at the start of a 15-year repayment period on a $60,000 HELOC balance for various interest rates.
 We assumed a 2 percent margin by the lender, which is a conservative estimate.

 Historical Rates and Estimated Monthly Payments on a $60,000 Balance

-Pros and Cons of Home Equity Lines of Credit
+Pros & Cons of Home Equity Lines of Credit